P-Gottschalk/CL-XLMR_base-LCR-Rot-hop-plus-plus/README.md

 ### Plotting t-SNE Graphs
 **Note:** This requires the models to have been trained beforehand.
 We also require the test data to have been embedded with the utilised embedder.

-Once the respective model has been trained, the dimension-reduced (using t-SNE) high-level sentiment representation vectors can be plotted using the `main_plot.py` method.
+Once the respective model has been trained, the high-level sentiment representation vectors can be plotted using the `main_plot.py` method, using the t-SNE methodology.
 Note that we plot all languages on the same graph.
 To do so, the following parameters have to be set accordingly:

 - "--model-type": which type of embeddings are used in the trained model ("mBERT", "xlm-roberta-base", "xlm-roberta-large")
 - "--plot-name": a str with the name of the `.png` file you want the plot to have.